th2-net/th2-read-db/README.md

 Pulls updates from the specified data source using the specified queries.

 + dataSource - the id of the source that should be used
++ loadPreviousState - task tries to load previous state via `data-provider` if this option is enabled
 + initQueryId - the id of the query that should be used to retrieve the current state of the database.
   NOTE: this parameter is used to initialize state and read-db doesn't publish retrieved messages to MQ router.
 + initParameters - the parameters that should be used in the init query.
 Also, The task uses these parameters to configure the first `updateQuery` execution if `initQuery` parameter is not specified